Krit-m/discount-module/README.md

   category)<br/> <br/>- Every X THB: "forEvery"<br/>- Discount Y THB: "discount"<br/>(for special campaigns) <br/><br/> **In addition**, I've added the 'currentPromotion.json' file as another input.
-This adaptation aims to reflect the real life condition, in which some promotions might be usable only during a specific period of time (
-  Therefore, this input should only be edited by the store.).
+This adaptation aims to reflect the real life condition, in which some promotions might be usable only during a specific period of time.
+(Therefore, this input should only be edited by the store.)
 The file contains names (or code) referring to the promotional campaigns.
-Campaigns in ' shoppingList.json' with different names than the ones in this file are considered unusable.<br/><br/>
+Campaigns in 'shoppingList.json' with different names than the ones in this file are considered unusable.<br/><br/>
 - Upon starting the program, the validity of each discount campaign is checked.
 A campaign in the list with any of the following properties is counted as 'Invalid':
     - Does not have a name, or its name is not included in 'currentPromotion'.
 For example, campaign 'HappyNewYear' is